Menu

 ROC ATD currently is using this blog to provide news and other information to ROC ATD members and others visiting this website.
 For information on our upcoming programs, please visit the events calendar.

-• Thu, February 28, 2013 9:13 AM | Anonymous
+• Thu, February 28, 2013 9:13 AM | Deleted user

 On Thursday, February 14, 2013 there were 24 attendees at our early morning networking event at Pittsford Farms Dairy (7:15-9:00).
 GV ASTD Board Vice President Chrystie Barker opened the event and welcomed everyone.
 Jennifer Benson, former Board Member, then began the facilitated discussion.
 First, she welcomed everyone and then invited participants to introduce themselves.
 After introductions, Jennifer asked participants to engage in discussion and offer up some topics of interest related to the training industry regarding strengths, challenges/obstacles, strategy, and how GV ASTD might help.